Show Hong Kong value of democracy, Taiwan president says before vote

 TAIPEI/KAOHSIUNG, Taiwan: Taiwan President Tsai Ing-wen urged young voters on Friday (Jan 10) to turn out and show protest-wracked Hong Kong the meaning of democracy on the eve of elections held in the shadow of anti-government protests in the city across the sea.

-Taiwan holds presidential and parliamentary polls on Saturday against the backdrop of both Hong Kong's unrest and Chna's new push to get the democratic island to accept its rule.
+Taiwan holds presidential and parliamentary polls on Saturday against the backdrop of both Hong Kong's unrest and China's new push to get the democratic island to accept its rule.

 The China issue is front and centre in the campaign, especially after President Xi Jinping warned last year Beijing could attack Taiwan, though adding he would prefer a peaceful "one country, two systems" formula.